Structural Sensitivity in Compressed Transformers: Relative Error Propagation and Layer Removal: Results

-\paragraph{Hierarchy validation with activation-aware pruning.} To confirm that the component sensitivity hierarchy is not an artifact of our simplified Wanda, we run per-component ablation using \emph{activation-aware} Wanda (with calibration data from WikiText-103 training set) at 50\% sparsity on both GPT-2 Small and Mistral-7B (Table~\ref{tab:activation_wanda}).

-On Mistral-7B, MLP components are the three most sensitive in both methods (\texttt{down\_proj} $>$ \texttt{gate\_proj} $>$ \texttt{up\_proj}), while attention components remain the four least sensitive.
-On GPT-2 Small, MLP components (\texttt{mlp.c\_fc} at +5.43, \texttt{mlp.c\_proj} at +4.07) are among the most sensitive with activation-aware scoring, while simplified Wanda inflates \texttt{mlp.c\_fc} by $81\times$ (+438 vs.\ +5.4).
-Across both models, activation-aware scoring reduces all regrets dramatically---confirming that absolute degradation magnitudes are method-dependent---but the MLP $>$ attention ordering is preserved.
-The key finding is that MLP sensitivity is a \emph{structural} property of the architecture, not a consequence of the pruning method.
+Activation-aware Wanda (with calibration data) confirms that MLP $>$ attention sensitivity ordering is structural, not an artifact of simplified scoring: the ordering is preserved across GPT-2 Small, Qwen3.5-2B, and Mistral-7B (full per-component data in \ref{app:crossarch}).

-\paragraph{Comparison with state-of-the-art.} Our framework adds \emph{provable per-matrix error bounds} ($\|Wx - W'x\| \leq \|W_{\text{residual}}\|_2 \cdot \|x\|$) that SparseGPT~\cite{frantar2023sparsegpt} and Wanda~\cite{sun2024wanda} lack, validated with zero violations on GPT-2 Small.
+\paragraph{Comparison with state-of-the-art} Unlike SparseGPT~\cite{frantar2023sparsegpt} and Wanda~\cite{sun2024wanda}, which focus on pruning quality, our framework explicitly instruments and machine-checks per-matrix residual-error accounting ($\|Wx - W'x\| \leq \|W_{\text{residual}}\|_2 \cdot \|x\|$), then studies how those errors propagate empirically.
 The sensitivity hierarchy identified here is orthogonal to the compression method: it characterizes \emph{which} components to protect, a decision that applies equally whether compression is performed via SparseGPT, GPTQ~\cite{frantar2023gptq}, or any other method.
-The activation-aware validation (Table~\ref{tab:activation_wanda}) confirms that the MLP $>$ attention ordering is structural, not an artifact of our simplified scoring.
+The activation-aware validation (\ref{app:crossarch}) confirms that the MLP $>$ attention ordering is structural, not an artifact of our simplified scoring.